 Traditionally, acne cysts have been treated at the dermatologist’s office with either oral antibiotics, or for a quick, fast remedy, a cortisone injection is given.
 The downside of cortisone injections for cystic acne is that they are expensive, plus the time spent waiting in a doctor’s office, and more seriously, the skin can atrophy in the injection site and can end up looking sunken in.
-It usually is temporary and can take up to a few months to heal.
+It usually is temporary but it can sometimes take up to a six months to bounce back naturally.
 Every time you’re injecting a needle into your skin, whether it’s for purposes of reducing wrinkles with cosmetic fillers or treating acne cysts with cortisone, there is always a risk.

 “It’s one of the only topical solutions I’ve found that actually flattens bumps overnight.”—New York Magazine

-If you suffer from cystic acne, I really suggest you give this product a try.
-It’s been a best-seller in our line since 1996—and even celebrities like Lisa Rinna swear by it!
+If you suffer from cystic acne and have exhausted most options, I really suggest you give this product a try.

 You can purchase Anti Cyst Treatment here.

 The most important advice I can give when it comes to cystic blemishes is not to pick at it.
-The infection is deep under the skin and while it’s very painful and my client’s will say “I feel something under there and I want to get it out”, cysts are NOT meant to come out the surface.
+The infection is deep under the skin.
+I certainly understand that it’s very painful and my clients will say “I feel something under there and I want to get it out”, cysts are NOT meant to come out the surface.
 They develop deep within the skin and heal deep within the skin.
-It’s a lot easier to conceal a closed bump with makeup, than a picked-at, oozing scab.
+Your body will naturally reabsorb the infection.
+When it comes to concealing it with makeup, It’s a lot easier to cover a closed bump with makeup, than a picked-at, oozing scab right?
 The choice is yours.